sap-linuxlab/community.sles-for-sap/roles/hana_install/README.md

   '30\<hana_instance_number\>'.
 * hana_group_id - The group ID of sapsys.
 The value need to be a positive integer.
 The UID must be free.
 Default: '79'
+* hana_autostart - Used to control if HANA should start on with the OS or manually.
+For clustering, HANA should not start with the OS.
+Default: 'n'.

 ## Check mode